Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## fakePeace

-No mob will spawn without change difficulty.
+No mob will spawn without change difficulty, Simulation fake Peace, You can customize the dimensions in which it works, or you can customize the combination and use "," to separate.

 - Type: `boolean`